camptocamp/graphhopper-map-matching/c2c/README.md

 - instructions for building a Docker image;
 - circle CI to build and push the image to docker hub (including CRON);
 - addition of a CORS filter.

+To change the version of the engine, update the graphhopper submodule.